What Is Otoplasty?

 The changes made in your child’s ears are permanent.
 As mentioned above, human ears are finished growing at the age of 4.
 Changes made after that time will not be distorted in any way because the ears are not growing or changing any longer.
 This is a one-time surgery with great results.

-What Are The Risks Of Otoplasty For My Child?
+What Are The Potential Risks Of Otoplasty For My Child?

 This is surgery, so it has all of the inherent risks involved with any surgery.
 These include excessive bleeding, reaction to anesthesia, and the like.
 These are very rare risks overall and especially with the extensive experience with these surgeries with children that Dr. Romo has.
 These are low-risk procedures and they are not overly painful in recovery.
 Plus, the benefits of the changes in your child’s ears far outweigh the minimal risks involved with these procedures.